 Check and replace your air filter if it has been plugged with smoke.
 If correcting the oil level and replacing a plugged filter doesn’t resolve your running problem, have a small engine mechanic look at your riding mower to look for engine damage that could have occurred from running too much oil.

 A plugged air filter that cannot allow air to pass through will cause your riding mower to die and no longer run.
 Your engine requires clean air to run.
 Because dirt and grass clipping are stirred up when mowing, your air filter element has a lot of dirt and debris to filter.

 It’s important to routinely check your air filter to ensure it is clean.
-A plugged filter cannot only cause your mower to run sluggish and shut down, it can cause costly internal engine damage.
+A plugged filter cannot only cause your mower to run sluggishly and shut down, but it can also cause costly internal engine damage.

 Solution: Clean Your Riding Mower Paper Air Filter Element

 To clean your air filter, remove the filter from the filter housing.
 Don’t allow any dirt to fall into the air intake and wipe out any dirt remaining in the housing.
 Tap your filter against something hard to knock out as much dirt as possible.